JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 ### `has_state=False` — Fast Combinational Path

-No register state; no instance tracking needed:
+No register state owned by this wrapper; no *function* instance frame is needed:

 ```python
 def wrapper(*args, **kwargs):